mamisoa/oph4py/memory-bank/activeContext.md

 ## Current Focus and Priorities

-**🎉 BILLING MODULE FULLY OPERATIONAL (2025-06-01T23:01:05.299685)**
+**🎉 BILLING MODULE ENHANCED AND FULLY OPERATIONAL (2025-06-01T23:10:00.989143)**

-All critical issues in the billing combo management system have been completely resolved.
+All critical issues have been resolved and the billing combo management system has been enhanced with improved user experience.

+### Recent Enhancement: In-Form Editing ✅

+**✅ ENHANCED: Edit User Experience**

+- **Improvement**: Replaced modal-based editing with in-form editing for better user experience
+- **Implementation**: When users click "Edit", the main form populates with combo data for modification
+- **Benefits**: Consistent interface, no modal context switching, clear visual feedback
+- **Status**: ✅ COMPLETE - Users can now edit combos directly in the main form

 ### Issue Resolution Status: ALL RESOLVED ✅